wmathurin/SimpleApollo/README.md

 ### 5_todo_app_restapi_resolvers_dataloader
 <details><summary>[expand]</summary>

-To make things better, we introduced a [data loader](https://github.com/facebook/dataloader) for the users.
+To make things better, we leverage [Facebook Dataloader](https://github.com/facebook/dataloader) for the users.
 As a result, to render the list, the resolvers now run a SOQL query to get the tasks followed by a single SOQL query to get the users.
 </details>